HAZARDOUS WASTE MANAGEMENT

 (A) The "Department", except as specified in paragraph (2)(a)(B) or (C) of this rule;

-(b) "Aquatic LC50 (median aquatic lethal concentration)" means that concentration of a substance which is expected in a specific time to kill 50 percent of an indigenous aquatic test population (i.e., fish, insects or other aquatic organisms).
-Aquatic LC50 is expressed in milligrams of the substance per liter of water;
+(b) "Aquatic LC50” (median aquatic lethal concentration) means that concentration of a substance which is expected in a specific time to kill 50 percent of an indigenous aquatic test population (e.g., fish, insects or other aquatic organisms).
+Aquatic LC50 is expressed in milligrams of the substance per liter of water.

-(c) "Beneficiation of Ores and Minerals" means the upgrading of ores and minerals by purely physical processes (e.g., crushing, screening, settling, flotation, dewatering and drying) with the addition of other chemical products only to the extent that they are a non-hazardous aid to the physical process (such as flocculants and deflocculants added to a froth-flotation process);
+(c) "Beneficiation of Ores and Minerals" means upgrading ores and minerals by purely physical processes (e.g., crushing, screening, settling, flotation, dewatering and drying) with the addition of other chemical products only to the extent that they are a non-hazardous aid to the physical process (such as flocculants and deflocculants added to a froth-flotation process).

 (i) "Director" means:

-(k) "Dry Cleaning Facility" means any facility as defined by 40 CFR 260.10 and adopted pursuant to OAR 340-100-0002, located in this state that is or was engaged in dry cleaning apparel and household fabrics for the general public, and dry stores, other than:
+(k) "Dry Cleaning Facility" means any facility as defined by 40 C.F.R. § 260.10 and adopted under OAR 340-100-0002, located in this state that is or was engaged in dry cleaning apparel and household fabrics for the general public, and dry stores, other than:

 (m) "Dry Cleaning Wastewater" means water from the solvent/water separation process of the dry cleaning machine.